-The Sanger method relied on a primer that would bind to a denatured DNA molecule and initiate the synthesis of a single-stranded polynucleotide in the presence of DNA polymerase enzyme, using the denatured DNA as a template.
-In most circumstances, the enzyme would catalyze the addition of a nucleotide.
-A covalent bond would therefore form between the 3′ carbon atom of the deoxyribose sugar molecule in one nucleotide and the 5′ carbon atom of the next.
+The Sanger method relies on a primer that binds to a denatured DNA molecule and initiates the synthesis of a single-stranded polynucleotide in the presence of a DNA polymerase enzyme, using the denatured DNA as a template.
+In most circumstances, the enzyme catalyzes the addition of a nucleotide.
+A covalent bond, therefore, forms between the 3′ carbon atom of the deoxyribose sugar molecule in one nucleotide and the 5′ carbon atom of the next.
 This image below shows how this bond is formed.

 In the earliest attempts at using the Sanger method, the DNA molecule was first amplified using a labeled primer and then split into four test tubes, each having only one type of ddNTP.
 That is, each reaction mixture would have only one type of modified nucleotide that could cause chain termination.
 After the four reactions were completed, the mixture of DNA molecules created by chain termination would undergo electrophoresis on a polyacrylamide gel, and get separated according to their length.

 In the image above, a sequencing reaction with ddATP was electrophoresed through the first column.
 Each line represents a DNA molecule of a particular length, the result of a polymerization reaction that was terminated by the addition of a ddATP nucleotide.
 The second, third and fourth columns contained ddTTP, ddGTP, and ddCTP respectively.